arthurshime3/9357/ReadMe.md

     * Updated formatting layouts of PDF documents
     * Fixed exporting issues
   * Fixed PDF export for weekly meal plans
     * Updated layout
     * Fixed exporting issues
   * Updated layout and picture placement of weekly meal planning page

 * Known Bugs and Defects
   * Low Priority Functionality (Reach Goals)
     * User's location and available food sources not implemented
-    * Data of user's cultural background not incorporatied into meal generator algorithm
+    * Data of user's cultural background not incorporated into meal generator algorithm
     * Application is not configurable for research studies
     * Application does not allow users to save meal plans as templates for future modification